Principles of Philosophy: Preface to the French edition

 Philosophy is the study of wisdom, understood as the ability to conduct the human activities; and also as the perfect knowledge of all the things that a man can know for the direction of his life, maintenance of his health, and knowledge of the arts.
 Only God is perfectly wise, and the man is more or less wise, in proportion to the knowledge he has of the most important truths.
+Because of this, it is argued that none of our beliefs are able to be justified without the existence of god.